aapaetsch/Desktop-Hardware-Monitor/README.md

 Also will use a C# console application running the LibreHardwareMonitor library to retrieve the current stats from the host computer.
 - Originally planned to use OpenHardwareMonitor but it currently has issues retrieving information from AMD Cpu's and GPU's.

-LibreHardwareMonitor Github Project can be found [here](https://github.com/LibreHardwareMonitor/LibreHardwareMonitor).
+- LibreHardwareMonitor Github Project can be found [here](https://github.com/LibreHardwareMonitor/LibreHardwareMonitor).
-\nThe application is packaged and will be distributed using [Electron Forge](https://www.electronforge.io/).
+- The application is packaged and will be distributed using [Electron Forge](https://www.electronforge.io/).